Discovering the Mysteries of Tarot: A Journey into Intuition and Archetypes

 Reflect patterns in the cards back to the querent with clarity and care

-Tarot offers a gentle, visual way to bring unconscious material into awareness; which allows choice, insight, and growth rather than blind repetition of unhelpful patterns.
+Tarot offers a gentle, visual way to bring unconscious material into awareness.
+This allows for choice, insight, and growth rather than blind repetition of unhelpful patterns.
 A good tarot reading offers new points of view and opportunities for learning from any problem or decision.

 You Don’t Need to Be Psychic to Read Tarot